Nyköping Municipality: Bodies of water

 Nyköping Municipality has a vast coastline on the Baltic Sea and several freshwater bodies.
 The two largest lakes are Yngaren and Båven, both connected to the sea through Nyköpingsån, a narrow river passing through Nyköping, entering through the lake of Långhalsen some 10 km north of town.

 Demographics

 This is a demographic table based on Nyköping Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

-In total 56,507 people were resident, with 43,569 Swedish citizens of voting age.
+In total 57,507 people were residents, including 43,569 Swedish citizens of voting age.
 50.6% voted for the left coalition and 48.1% for the right coalition.
 Of the 37 electoral districts, the median values were 82% employment, 85% Swedish background with 15% foreign background, a median income of 25,988 kronor and a college degree rate of 36%.
 With some of the largest districts having on average lower income, less employment, fewer college degree recipients and more people of foreign background, the averages would vary from said means.
+Indicators are in percentage points except population totals and income.